hu-macsy/lama_old/scai/common/doc/index.rst

 Relations
 *********

-* Complex is an example of how to define a new arithmetic type to be used for the SCAI types
+All classes and concepts of the SCAI common project stand on their own.

+* SCAI assert macros use Exceptin class.

 *****
 Usage